Wang Dong (footballer, born 1981): International career

 Wang Dong was selected for the senior national team by head coach Zhu Guanghu to take part in a friendly against Honduras on February 12, 2006, in a game that China lost 1–0.
 This was followed by another friendly match against Thailand on August 10, 2006, where Wang Dong would score his debut goal in a 4–0 victory.
 After that game he would go on to be an integral part of the Chinese team playing predominantly out of position in right midfield.
 Nevertheless, Wang Dong was selected in the squad to participate in the 2007 AFC Asian Cup where he played in all the group games in an unsuccessful competition for China.
 He did however score two of China's five goals in a 5–1 victory over Malaysia.
 When new head coach Vladimir Petrović came in after the tournament Wang Dong would continue to be a regular within the team for their Fifa World Cup qualifiers.
 After Vladimir Petrović's disappointing reign ended Wang Dong would stop being called up to the national team.

+Coaching career

+On 18 January 2026, Wang was appointed as the head coach of China League Two club Changchun Xidu.
+After 11 days, Wang left his position as he was given a lifetime ban for match-fixing by the Chinese Football Association.